GovWifi/govwifi-tech-docs/source/documentation/set_up.md

 1. Create a firewall rule to allow traffic on User Datagram Protocol (UDP) ports 1812 to reach the RADIUS IP addresses assigned to you.
 Do not point UDP port 1813 at GovWifi RADIUS IPs - GovWifi does not support RADIUS accounting and port 1813 is closed.
 2. Create a service set identifier (SSID) with:
     * name: GovWifi
-    * type: WPA2-Enterprise (AES encryption) and WPA3- Enterprise
+    * type: WPA2-Enterprise (AES encryption) and WPA3-Enterprise

 > Make sure you spell GovWifi exactly as shown.
 Do not use a variation like 'Govwifi' or 'GovWiFi'.
 If different GovWifi networks format the SSID differently, users will have to authenticate to each one rather than connecting automatically.
 Their devices will not recognise them as the same network.